-Sachs holds the title of University Professor at Columbia University, the university's highest academic rank.
-He is Director of the Center for Sustainable Development at Columbia University's Earth Institute, and President of the UN Sustainable Development Solutions Network under the auspices of UN Secretary-General António Guterres.
-Sachs also serves as an SDG Advocate of Secretary-General Guterres to promote and advance the SDGs globally.
+Sachs holds the title of University Professor at Columbia University, the university's highest academic rank, and serves as Director of the Center for Sustainable Development at Columbia University.
+Sachs is President of the UN Sustainable Development Solutions Network (SDSN) under the auspices of UN Secretary-General António Guterres and serves as an SDG Advocate of Secretary-General Guterres to promote and advance the SDGs globally.
 From 2001-18, Sachs served as Special Advisor to UN Secretaries-General Kofi Annan (2001-2007), Ban Ki-moon (2008-2016), and Antonio Guterres (2017-2018).